 The emphasis is still on sharing the knowledge and experience, with the EBA acting in an advisory and supportive capacity.

 Anita Boekelaar organises burn camps for adults in the Netherlands on behalf of the Dutch Burns Foundation.
 She was member of the Burn Camp Committee for several years.
-A nation-wide peer contact day is held once a year In the Netherlands.
-There is a survival weekend for young adults and a 4 days holiday for adult burn survivors.
+In Holland every year a nation-wide peer contact day is held.
+Burn survivors meet each other, visit workshops or discussion groups for patients, parents and survivors of Necrotizing Fasciitis (who stay in Burn Centres too).
+Besides this a survival weekend for young adults is organised once a year and a 4 days weekend for adult burn survivors.
 The Dutch foundation “Kind en brandwond” also offers burn camps for children in three age groups.

 What are Burn Camps?

 Specialised camps for children have been in existence for many years.
 The move to establish camps for burn-injured children began in the 1980’s with a week-long camp created by Burn Centre staff at The Children’s Hospital, Denver, Colorado, U.S.A.
 It is now a concept that has spread across the globe and is widely considered to be an important component of rehabilitation services designed to facilitate the successful adaptation of burn-injured children.
 In short, burn camps aim to provide activities designed to help children face the challenges of a major burn injury in an atmosphere of fun, support and rehabilitation.
 The European Burn Camp Committee was formed in 1998 with the aim of encouraging burn centres from European countries to take part in multi-national camp experiences.
 A number of international camps have been held, but the trend has been towards the setting up of a number of successful national camps.
 There are also many burn camps specifically for adults.

 The Committee was made up of people who had many years experience of organizing and participating in burn camps and it was proud to have achieved the following: